znes/angus-scenarios/documentation/scenario-description.md

 Commodity costs are based on the NEP2030C and TYNDP2018 cost assumptions The availability factor (avf) of technologies and variable operation and maintenance cost (vom) are the same for all scenarios.
+The avf is based on the PRIMES model assumptions.[PRIMES2016]

 ### Renewable Energies
 * Maximum biomass potential per country the hotmaps potential is used.
 The